Congratulations to —

 Jeff Peticolas, staff support at the Automotive Center.
 Jeff is very helpful to faculty and cares about the students.
 Student workers learn a lot about vehicles and life from Jeff.
 He helps with accepting deliveries of heavy objects such as engines, finds places to store them and mounts them up on stands when we need them.
 Jeff has Ferris pride and deserves a pat on the back.

-Debra Vance, secretary, Languages and Literature.
+Debra Vance, secretary, English, Literature, and World Languages.
 Deb is doing an exceptional job with her extra responsibilities for administering the academic profiles to upper division writing classes.
 It is a challenge to encourage students to participate honestly in the surveys, and the task is quite time consuming.
 She has taken on this additional responsibility while at the same time continuing her normal responsibilities, such as preparing the Prism for publication and organizing the awards banquet, as well as the additional responsibility of managing the office and student workers.

-Gayle Driggers, secretary, Languages and Literature.
+Gayle Driggers, secretary, English, Literature, and World Languages.
 She is conscientious and more than willing to get all jobs done in a thorough manner.
 She often goes beyond her responsibilities and helps others with their tasks.
 Despite her heavy workload, Gayle is always ready with a smile and brightens the office with her enthusiasm.
 Gayle deals with all of her audiences, faculty, staff, and students with enthusiasm and kindness.
 She is a joy to work with.

 Elzbeth MacIain, department secretary, Social Sciences.
 Quick, efficient, helpful, easy to work with.